History menu >

 We took photographs of some of the headstones and memorials which we saw during our visits, particularly those of men and women whose story we relate on our history pages.

-Here are bookmarks to the inscriptions we noted and their stories.
+Here are bookmarks to the inscriptions we noted on our first tour and their stories.

 Edward Chance was a member of the family that founded a glass making business named Chance Brothers and Company of Birmingham.

 He lived at Lawnside on the corner of Albert Road South, Great Malvern and you will find more about him on our page about Malvern schools.

 His widow contributed to the building of St Andrew's church at Poolbrook in his memory, which we think was once known as the Chance Memorial Chapel.